giordano91/bots_flock/README.md

 - **-fta** or **--follow_tweet_author**: if this parameter is present, the author of the tweet you interacted with will be followed
   example:
   -fta
+- **-wm** or **--welcome_message**: use this parameter to specify a welcome message to send to new followers.
+A check every four hours is done.
+  example:
+  -wm "Thank for following me!"

 ### How to use Twitter bot?